-In a distributed mobility management design, mobility anchors are distributed in different access networks so that packets may be routed via a nearby mobility anchor function, as shown in Figure 4.
+In a distributed mobility management design, one possibility is to have mobility anchors distributed in different access networks so that packets may be routed via a nearby mobility anchor function, as shown in Figure 4.

 Figure 4.
 Mobile node in any network is served by a close by mobility function.